 - Vehicle factor

 The Driver factor contributes to most local collisions.
 In addressing these Drivers need to fulfill three key parameters.

 Solution and Action

-As a country, we have done nothing in prevention.
-It’s not only the public transport is responsible due to its erratic systems and uncontrolled behavior.
+As a country, we have done nothing to prevent this.
+It’s not only the public transport that is responsible due to its erratic systems and uncontrolled behavior.
 And not only the commercial vehicle drivers, smaller Tuks, and Motorcycles greatly contribute to the tragedy.

 The economic cost of the Government is massive in managing repercussions.
-The countries annual health bill is over LKR 800BN, a major portion of this will be upon collisions.
+The countries annual health bill is over LKR 800BN, a major portion of this is upon collisions.

 However private sector/corporates can go a long way in this.
 Anything is avoidable and that’s what we call defensive driving!
-We are in a time that we need to work on cutting all costs from money to time where possible, towards better productivity.
+We are at a time to work on cutting all costs from money to time wherever possible, towards better productivity and sustainability.